thirdworldists/thirdworldists.github.io/_members/cardinal-principles.md

 ## Communism

 Our principle goal is to contribute to the complete abolition of class society via building toward socialist revolution; in its place we mean to establish the dictatorship of the proletariat and the construction of a Communist--that is, classless--society.
-Additionally, we reject postmodern, liberal-utopian and technocratic "alternatives" to scientific socialism, and uphold the legacy and validity of Marxism, Leninism and Maoism.
+Additionally, we reject postmodern, liberal-utopian and technocratic "alternatives" to scientific socialism, and uphold the validity of Marxism, Leninism and Maoism.

 ## Parasitism Theory